raw-lab/rhizosphere_hotspot/README.md

 This is the code and analysis for this article.

-Journal Article is: Richard Allen White III, Joshua Rosnow, Paul Piehowski, Colin J. Brislawn, James J Moran. *In situ* non-destructive temporal measurements of the rhizosphere microbiome ‘hot-spots,’ using metaproteomics
+Journal Article is: Richard Allen White III, Joshua Rosnow, Paul Piehowski, Colin J. Brislawn, James J Moran. *In situ* non-destructive temporal measurements of the rhizosphere microbiome ‘hot-spots,’ using metaproteomics.

 Analysis